bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+Jason Web Tokens (JWT) are issued by the server and are strings of cryptic text which can be stored on the client-side using local storage or session storage.
+The server can readily tell the client that it issued the token.
+It can also read the token and make decisions for data transfer based on the client’s permission.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+Use an axios configuration that attaches an authorization: token header to requests.
+Your application needs to save the returned token to localStorage so that the axiosWithAuth module can grab it for other calls that require the Authorization header.

+Also, you can create protected routes - routes that only render with authentication.
+This is done by adding <PrivateRoute />

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+A page on the Internet can be viewed, when the browser request it from the web server and the web server responds with that page.
+This is done in 4 steps: obtsin IP address from the domain anme, browser requests the full URL from web server, web server responds to request, browser diplays the web page.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD: create, read, update, and delete: create new information with delete and post; read the data from APIs; update information by using APIs with filter methods etc., delete - using the axios .delete

 ## Project Set Up